smartprocure/contexture-docs/about/what-is-contexture.md

 This thought process will become more clear as we progress through the docs.
-Hopefully, some pages later it will be easy to grasp how we provide a new perspective on building search interfaces, and perhaps even how you can use it to power up your business just like we have been doing for almost a decade.
+Hopefully, some pages later it will be easy to grasp how we provide a new perspective on building search interfaces, and perhaps even how you can use it to power up your business, just like we have been doing for almost a decade.

 [↪ Next: Glossary of Terms](glossary-of-terms.md)